Lightwood Games is a small, independent game developer based in Perton, Staffordshire.

 The company is a specialist developer of puzzles games and began developing games for iOS in 2010.
 The first app released by Lightwood Games – Word Search Party – was launched later that year.
 It has now been downloaded nearly two million times.

-More recently, the company has focused on producing word games and logic puzzles for home and portable consoles, and is delighted to have been able to bring their titles to Nintendo 3DS, Nintendo Switch, PlayStation Vita and PlayStation 4.
+More recently, the company has focused on producing word games and logic puzzles for home and portable consoles, and is delighted to have been able to bring their titles to PlayStation, Xbox and Nintendo consoles.

 Lightwood has partnered with Conceptis Ltd, the world’s leading supplier of logic puzzles, to provide puzzle content for a number of titles, including Sudoku, Pic-a-Pix, Fill-a-Pix and Link-a-Pix games.